-RESOLUTION NO. 2013 - 132
+RESOLUTION NO. 2014-090

-A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF ROHNERT PARK APPROVING AND ADOPTING A MEMORANDUM OF AGREEMENT WITH THE ROHNERT PARK PUBLIC SAFETY MANAGERS' ASSOCIATION (RPPSMA)
+A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF ROHNERT PARK APPROVING AND ADOPTING A MEMORANDUM OF AGREEMENT WITH THE ROHNERT PARK PUBLIC SAFETY MANAGERS' ASSOCIATION (RPPSMA) FOR THE PERIOD OF JULY 1, 2014 THROUGH JUNE 30, 2017

-WHEREAS, on July 9, 2013, the City Council approved a tentative labor agreement with the Rohnert Park Public Safety Managers' Association (RPPSMA), which was ratified by the membership of RPPSMA on September 5, 2013; and
+WHEREAS, on July 22, 2014, the City Council approved a Tentative Agreement on a Three Year Proposal with the Rohnert Park Public Safety Managers' Association which had been ratified by the membership of RPPSMA; and

-WHEREAS, staff has prepared a final Memorandum of Agreement with RPPSMA in accordance with Council direction.
+WHEREAS, in accordance with the terms and conditions of the Tentative Agreement, staff has prepared a final Memorandum of Agreement with the RPPSMA that requires no further approval by RPPSMA membership.

-NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Rohnert Park that it does hereby approve and adopt the Memorandum of Agreement with RPPSMA, which is attached hereto as Exhibit "A."
+NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Rohnert Park that it does hereby approve and adopt the Memorandum of Agreement for RPPSMA for the Period of July 1, 2014 through June 30, 2017, which is attached hereto as Exhibit "A" and incorporated herein by this reference.